 Lithium-ion battery fire in a cargo ship's hold is out after several days of burning

-The lithium-ion battery fire burned for days on a ship off the coast of Alaska.
+The U.S. Coast Guard says a lithium-ion battery fire on a cargo ship is out after days of burning off the coast of Alaska

 ANCHORAGE, Alaska -- After lithium-ion batteries burned in a large cargo ship's hold for a number of days, the U.S. Coast Guard said late Saturday that the fire was out and directed the ship to anchor near Dutch Harbor, Alaska.